ruofio/CalendarTaskManager-JavaSwing-SpringBoot/README.md

 # BeOrganized - Java Swing + Spring Boot

-📅✅ **BeOrganized** is a desktop application for managing tasks, calendar scheduling, task notes, and productivity tracking.
+ **BeOrganized** is a desktop application for managing tasks, calendar scheduling, task notes, and productivity tracking.
 Built with **Java Swing** for the frontend and **Spring Boot** for the backend.

 ---

 ## 🚀 Features
+- 🔒**User Authentication & Login System**: Secure login and user management
 - 📅 **Calendar View**: View and manage tasks with an interactive calendar
 - ✅ **Task Management**: Add, update, and delete tasks
 - 📈 **Statistics Dashboard**: Monitor task completion and category distribution